How to Add Navigation Menu in WordPress: A Step-by-Step Guide

 Remember, whether you opt for primary, secondary, or footer menu options, the key to an effective navigation menu lies in simplicity, consistency, and clarity.
 Prioritize user experience, test regularly, and refine your menu to ensure it seamlessly aligns with your website’s structure and content.

 So, are you looking to add high-quality navigation menus to your WordPress website?
-Then let’s have a chat.
+Then consult with our WordPress Professionals.

 author